kylegraycar/graycar-consulting/index.markdown

 I also helped the company raise over $200K via the crowdfunding platform Wefunder.

 >
-Kyle is like a Swiss Army knife for your company.
+"Kyle is like a Swiss Army knife for your company.
 Everything form marketing, website building, project management, MVP strategy and even coding, he has it all under his set of tools / skills.
 >
 And the best part is that he gets it done in a productive and transparent manner -- Voicing challenges, and bringing additional resources when needed to get the job done!
 It is truly a pleasure to work with him and have him involved in different levels of whatever project you are working on.
 >
 I strive to learn a bit everyday from him on his management methods and approach to tackling tasks.
-He's also a great team player and always brings the best attitude to every meeting.
+He's also a great team player and always brings the best attitude to every meeting."
 >
 -- Camilo Giraldo, Co-Founder & CEO